-The ACGME-accredited Medical Microbiology Fellowship training program at Yale New Haven Medical Center is designed to provide a comprehensive experience in all aspects of diagnostic microbiology including consultative clinical practice, state-of-the-art diagnostic testing, multi-level teaching and an understanding of the principles of biomedical research.
-Instruction and practical experience occurs for all aspects of infectious disease diagnosis: bacteriology, mycology, mycobacteriology, parasitology, virology, serology, histopathology of infections, and molecular diagnostics.
+The ACGME-accredited Medical Microbiology Fellowship training program at Yale New Haven Medical Center and VA Connecticut Healthcare is designed to provide a comprehensive experience in all aspects of diagnostic microbiology including consultative clinical practice, state-of-the-art diagnostic testing, multi-level teaching and an understanding of the principles of biomedical research.
+Instruction and practical experience occurs for all aspects of infectious disease diagnosis: bacteriology, mycology, mycobacteriology, parasitology, virology, serology, histopathology of infections, molecular diagnostics, and emerging technologies such as MALDI-TOF-MS and next-generation sequencing.

 The microbiology fellow has responsibilities in the Clinical Microbiology, Virology, and Molecular Diagnostics laboratories of Yale-New Haven Hospital.
 A primary task is clinical management of difficult cases, including coordination and consultation with laboratory and clinical staff.
 Issues addressed by the fellow include indications for and interpretation of specialized assays (specialized antimicrobial susceptibility procedures, send-out tests, molecular diagnostic methods, etc.), the diagnostic approach to and specimen collection for unusual cases of infectious disease, and discussion of unusual organisms or test results.
 The medical microbiology fellow organizes and runs the daily teaching/clinical rounds with the infectious disease service.
 The fellow also participates in Yale-New Haven Hospital Epidemiology and Infection Control Committee meetings.